mnot/I-D/draft-nottingham-iesg-review-workload.md

 This policy does not prevent an Area Director from exceeding these expectations.
 However, Area Director reviews should be based in the requirements of {{RFC2026}}, as elaborated upon by the [DISCUSS Criteria](https://www.ietf.org/about/groups/iesg/statements/iesg-discuss-criteria/).

+## Policy Discussion

+This policy is not a very large change from current practice of at least some ADs, based upon discussions I've had.
+As such, its most important function is to level-set expectations between the community and the IESG.

+Practically, this allows an AD to delegate their review (or partially do so) to someone that they judge as appropriate, based upon their expertise.
+However, they cannot avoid responsibility -- which means that delegating to a review directorate of volunteers may be unwise.

 # IANA Considerations